Mustang Genesis: The Creation of the Pony Car

 If none other than Lee Iacocca, whom everybody but himself calls “the father of the Mustang,” pronounces this book “perfectly accurate and an excellent read” who would quibble?
 We don’t.
 He wrote the Foreword and as recently as 2009 was fully immersed in all things Mustang, masterminding that year a limited-edition run of 45 custom hand-crafted Silver Edition 500 hp Mustangs developed by him, designer Michael Leone and Gaffoglio Family Metalcrafters, and sold exclusively through Galpin Ford in Southern California.

-Fria has the distinction of owning since 1997 the first Ford Mustang hardtop with a factory-issued VIN (5F07U100002) and fully restored it.
+Fria has the distinction of owning since 1997 the first Ford Mustang hardtop with a factory-issued VIN (5F07U100002) and has fully restored it.
 That alone does not make him an expert, it’s the 10 years of research and the tracking down and interviewing many of the surviving players in the Mustang story.

 The book is obviously about one particular car but anyone with an interest in how cars come to be, from the conceptual to the practical, will find Fria’s book useful.
 As an “idea” the Mustang represented completely new ground, totally visionary out-of-the-box thinking, one of the supremely bright moments in the history of car making.
 It is also one of the most inspiring examples of a dedicated band of enthusiasts risking if not life and limb then career and paycheck to work magic despite their corporate bosses telling them not to.